One girl. One bullet. One dead man. One hundred souls to save.

 Bodyguard Crush: Michael explains that his reason for becoming Jordan's bodyguard is that he owes her for her sacrifice to restore his life, but that's not quite the whole story as their friendship continues.
 It's clear that he has some sort of feelings for her at that point, but neither of them have figured it out just yet so they leave the issue be.

-Book Ends: The book begins and ends with a death of someone Jordan loves.
+Book Ends: The story begins and ends with a death of someone Jordan loves.

 Break the Cutie: Belial tries this several times on Jordan, but is only successful when he reveals that he murdered Terrell and inhabited his body to trap her.